CodersCampus/supportDocs/docs/item/PRO_ASSISTANCE_USE_SAME_REPO_FOR_CODE_FIXES.md

-# How NOT to Create a New Repository When Fixing Code After a Review and Use Command Line/Terminal/Shell
+# How NOT to Create a New Repository When Fixing Code After a Review Using Command Line/Terminal/Shell

 When working on fixing code following a review, it's crucial to avoid creating a new repository or a new project entirely.
 This guide explains how to make fixes in your existing project, push changes to the same remote repo, and what to do if you create a new project by mistake.